Y0Coss/docs-fork/pages/public_cloud/ai_machine_learning/endpoints_guide_01_getting_started/guide.en-gb.md

 *Note that this access key can be [revoked](#revoke-your-api-access-key) at any time.*

 **3\.
-Store created API access key**
+Store the created API access key**

 Once created, the key will be displayed in the API keys table.
 You will see your new access key in this table, with its information (name, description, expiry date).

-Your key value will be displayed and you can copy it by clicking on the copy icon.
+Your key value will be displayed and you can copy it by clicking the copy icon.

 > [!primary]
 >